openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Credential Query {#credential_query}

 A Credential Query is an object representing a request for one specific Credential.

-It contains the following properties:
+Each entry in `credentials` MUST be an object with the following properties:

 `id`:
 : REQUIRED.
 A string identifying the Credential in the response and, if provided,